SomeOddCodeGuy/WilmerAI/README.md

   prompts.
 - **discussionDirectory**: Specifies where discussion files are stored.
 Ensure this directory exists to avoid crashes when using `discussionId`.
+- **sqlLiteDirectory**: Specifies where the sql lite db will be created if you are using workflow locks.
 - **chatPromptTemplateName**: Specifies the chat prompt template.
 - **verboseLogging**: Currently unused but reserved for future use.
 - **chatCompleteAddUserAssistant**: When Wilmer is connected to as a chat/Completions endpoint, sometimes the front end